Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

 is independent of $D$, with $D_E:=c_1(E)-\frac{c_1(E)\cdot Q}{Q^2}Q$, we see that $\chi(E'(-D),[E])$ is maximized when $D$ is the closest vector (relative to the negative of the intersection form) in $Q^\perp$ to $D_{E'}/r'-D_E/r$; if the maximum is positive, then $[E]$ is not representable.
 The resulting condition is particularly straightforward to compute when $E'$ ranges over line bundles, and is already quite strong in that case.

-It turns out it is useful to reformulate the question in terms of one on the elliptic surface $\tilde{X}$ associated to the degree 1 del Pezzo surface $X$.
+It turns out it is useful to reformulate the question in terms of one on the elliptic surface $\tilde{X}$ associated to the nondegenerate degree 1 del Pezzo surface $X$.
+(Note that nondegeneracy of $X$ corresponds to smoothness of the Weierstrass model of $\tilde{X}$.)
 Here, the representability condition turns out to be essentially trivial.